Flooded Australian towns ready levees, sandbags ahead of more rain

 By Lewis Jackson and Renju Jose

-Forecast rainfall across Victoria state is unlikely to trigger more major flooding, although parts of Australia's east could receive up to 100 mm (4 inches) of rain over the next five days, roughly a tenth of a year's total for some areas, the Bureau of Meteorology said.
+Forecast rainfall across Victoria state is unlikely to trigger more major flooding, although parts of Australia's east are likely to receive up to 100 mm (4 inches) of rain over the next five days, roughly a tenth of a year's total for some areas, the Bureau of Meteorology said.

 "The expected rainfall over coming days is not expected to be anywhere near as widespread or as intense or as heavy, and as a result of that we're not expecting a return to major flooding," said Kevin Parkins, a meteorologist at the Bureau.

-An intense weather system last week brought almost a month's rain in two days across much of Victoria state, southern New South Wales (NSW) and northern parts of Tasmania, triggering flash flooding.

-Police said a 65-year-old man was found dead in floodwaters in Victoria's north on Wednesday, taking the total toll to two.

-Flood waters are still rising around several inland towns in Australia's two most populous states of NSW and Victoria, with officials urging residents to evacuate before they are cut off.
+Flood waters are still rising around several inland towns in Australia's two most populous states of New South Wales and Victoria, with officials urging residents to evacuate before they are cut off.

+Police said a 65-year-old man was found dead in floodwaters in Victoria's north on Wednesday, taking the death toll to two.

 Residents in some areas, including the Victorian rural town of Echuca, are facing their second flooding in a week.